Multigrain Sourdough Bread

 - Turn into a clean glass bowl.

-- Proof at 78 degrees for 1 hour.
-(Cover with plastic wrap if not using a proofing box.)
+- Proof at 78℉/26℃ for 1-1½ hours, or until nearly doubled in bulk.
+(Cover with plastic wrap if not using a proofing box with a water tray.)

 - Line a round banneton with a cover or a tea towel.